izka1600/Julius-s-travels/README.md

 # Julius's travels
---- this will be .NET solution
+--- this will be .NET solution, Framework: .Net Core 3.1